epigen/CellWhisperer/README.md

 If you already cloned, but without the `--recurse-submodules` flag, run the following: `git submodule update --init --recursive`

+CellWhisperer can be run through conda and docker.
+Both options take about 15 minutes to set up.

 ### Install via conda/pip

 1. Ensure correct environment (conda flexible channel prio and CUDA >= 12)